-- Evidence that the data cannot be and has not been tampered with between the time it is recorded and the time it is handed over to an Official Observer - Evidence that the instrument registers and provides the type and accuracy of data required to determine the record performance - (4) For a team jump, the exit altitude and the vertical distance in freefall or in drogue assisted fall is the average altitude or vertical distance fallen of all members of the team. - (5) The number of jumpers in a team, a minimum of three, must be stated in the record documents - (6) The performance shall, if possible, be determined with an overall margin of error of +/- 1%.
-If the overall margin of error in the determination of the performance is greater than +/- 1%, the value at the least advantageous limit of the actual error range shall be used.
+- (a) Calibration data to substantiate the accuracy of the data submitted, including the margin of error - (b) Evidence that the data cannot be and has not been tampered with between the time it is recorded and the time it is handed over to an Official Observer. - (c) Evidence that the instrument registers and provides the type and accuracy of data required to determine the record performance. - (3) The performance shall, if possible, be determined with an overall margin of error of \pm 1%.
+If the overall margin of error in the determination of the performance is no more than \pm 1%, the value of the record shall be equal to the figure determined rounded down to the nearest whole number together with the margin of error.